Oratorio

 An oratorio (/it/) is a musical composition with dramatic or narrative text for choir, soloists and orchestra or other ensemble.

 Similar to opera, an oratorio includes the use of a choir, soloists, an instrumental ensemble, various distinguishable characters (e.g. soloists), and arias.
 However, opera is musical theatre, and typically involves significant theatrical spectacle, including sets, props, and costuming, as well as staged interactions between characters.
-In oratorio, there is generally minimal staging, with the chorus often assuming a more central dramatic role, and the work is typically presented as a concert piece – though oratorios are sometimes staged as operas, and operas are not infrequently presented in concert form.
+In an oratorio, there is generally minimal staging, with the chorus often assuming a more central dramatic role, and the work is typically presented as a concert piece – though oratorios are sometimes staged as operas, and operas are not infrequently presented in concert form.

 A particularly important difference between opera and oratorio is in the typical subject matter of the text.
 An opera libretto may deal with any conceivable dramatic subject (e.g. history, mythology, Richard Nixon (Nixon in China), Anna Nicole Smith (Anna Nicole) and the Bible); the text of an oratorio often deals with sacred subjects, making it appropriate for performance in the church, which remains an important performance context for the genre.
 Catholic composers looked to the lives of saints and stories from the Bible.
-Protestant composers also often looked to biblical topics, but sometimes looked to the lives of notable religious figures, such as Carl Loewe's Jan Hus, an oratorio about the early reformer, Jan Hus.
+Protestant composers also often looked to biblical topics, but sometimes looked to the lives of notable religious figures, such as Carl Loewe's Jan Hus, an oratorio about the early reformer of the same name.
 Oratorios became extremely popular in early 17th-century Italy partly because of the success of opera and the Catholic Church's prohibition of spectacles during Lent.
 Oratorios became the main choice of music during that annual period for opera audiences.

-Conventionally, oratorio implies the sincere religious treatment of sacred subjects, such that non-sacred oratorio is generally qualified as 'secular oratorio': a piece of terminology that would, in some historical contexts, have been regarded as oxymoronic, or at least paradoxical, and viewed with a degree of scare-quoted skepticism.
-Despite this enduring and implicit context, oratorio on secular subjects has been written from the genre's origins.
+Conventionally, oratorios imply the sincere religious treatment of sacred subjects, such that non-sacred oratorios are generally qualified as 'secular oratorios': a piece of terminology that would, in some historical contexts, have been regarded as oxymoronic, or at least paradoxical, and viewed with a degree of scare-quoted skepticism.
+Despite this enduring and implicit context, oratorios on secular subjects have been written from the genre's origins.

 History

 Etymology

 The word oratorio comes from the Latin verb ōrō (present infinitive ōrāre), meaning to orate or speak publicly, to pray, or to beg or plead, related to the Attic Greek noun ἀρά (ará, 'prayer').
-(Hence the disambiguation entry for 'oratory', including oratory (worship).)
-The musical composition was "named from the kind of musical services held in the church of the Oratory of St. Philip Neri in Rome (Congregazione dell'Oratorio) in the latter half of the 16th cent."
-The word is only attested in English from 1727, with the equivalent 'oratory' in prior use, from 1640.
+(See the disambiguation entry for 'oratory', including oratory (worship).)
+The musical composition was named for the musical services held in the Oratory church in Rome in the latter half of the 16th century.
+The word oratorio is only attested in English from 1727, with the equivalent oratory in prior use from 1640.